IS THE BRITTLE REALLY SOFT?

 WHO INVENTED SOFT PEANUT BRITTLE?

-We've noticed some confectioners make indirect claims to have been the ones to first make soft peanut brittle.
-Certainly, we're newer to the industry so we don't claim to have come up with it (even though we believe with our process that ours is superior in both taste and texture).
+We've noticed some confectioners make indirect claims to have been the ones to first make soft peanut brittle (or "soft peanut butter brittle").
+Certainly, we're newer to the industry and we make no claim to coming up with it (even though we believe with our process that ours is superior in both taste and texture).
 We've had customers tell us stories about their "grandmother in Thailand" making soft peanut brittle, and several people have told us about their grandparents in Southern Georgia and the Florida Panhandle making soft brittle.
 So the answer is that no one really knows where it originated.
 We just believe ours is the best.
 And we think you'll agree!

 Everything we produce is in a facility that makes peanut candy.
 However, we are fastidious about cleaning utensils and surfaces, and nothing else is produced on peanut brittle cooking days.
 We also have staff with life-threatening tree nut allergies, so we are also very careful about walnuts, hazelnut oil, and other allergens.